ccnmtl/compiled3/content/articles/qnap-monitoring-environment.md

 It is a network protocol for collecting information about managed devices.
-Traditionally it is used by many types of networking equipment, including switches, routers, etc.  It’s paired with MIB (Management Information Base) file, which is a collection of information organized hierarchically.
+Traditionally it is used by many types of networking equipment, including switches, routers, etc.  It’s paired with a MIB file (Management Information Base file), which is a collection of information organized hierarchically.
 SNMP uses the MIB files to know which information to poll, as it has definitions of the properties of the managed object of the device.
 The objects identifiers, or OID, uniquely identify objects within the MIB hiearchy,